3D Printing Service

 In additive manufacturing, selecting the right process is key to ensuring the best outcome.
 With a range of techniques available for different materials and applications, we help you choose the most suitable technology tailored to your needs.

-Tolerances: ±0.35 mm and up
+Tolerances: ±0.35 mm and above

 Material Type: Thermoplastic Filaments

-Post-Processing Options: Sanding, Vapor Smoothing, Priming, Painting
+Post-Processing Options: Sanding, Priming, Painting

 Tolerances: ±0.30 mm and above